 If you have questions or require assistance in connection with the registration, please call +47 33 41 28 70.
 This service is operated by the Government.
 You can also send an email to firstname.lastname@example.org.

 The lines are open 24/7.
 Guidance in Polish, Russian, Lithuanian and Romanian is also available between 08:00-22:00.

 Travellers to Norway, must present documentation of a negative test for the coronavirus taken less than 24 hours prior upon entry.
-This does not apply to Norwegian citizens and persons who are permanent residents in Norway when getting hold of such documentation is not feasible or disproportionately difficult.
+This also applies to Norwegian citizens and persons who are resident in Norway, unless getting hold of such documentation is not feasible or disproportionately difficult.

 The test must be taken less than 24 hours prior to entry.